 The women have longer, sleeker tails than the men.
 Puffed-out tails are considered masculine and many kitsune men put extra effort into their morning routines by fluffing out their tails to the fullest extent they can and will often add colourful “tail extensions” (similar to hair extensions but with faux fur) when trying to impress women.

-Men wear their hair longer than women; though this is not restricted and most kitsune will wear their hair however they feel suits them, it is considered a feminine act to cut your hair shorter than shoulder-length.
+Men wear their hair longer than women.
+Though this is not restricted and most kitsune will wear their hair however they feel suits them, it is considered a feminine act to cut your hair shorter than shoulder-length.

-Mountaineers, also known as the mountain kitsune, are the smallest species of kitsune.
+Mountaineers, also known as the mountain kitsune, are the smallest race of kitsune.
 Their height matches that of the average foxen, though their body shape and fur overlay is closer to that of a wolven’s; if it weren’t for their nine tails and digitigrade legs, they might be mistaken for wolven/foxen hybrids.

 It is believed that they originated from the caves of the Kutu mountains; their smaller-than-average feet helping them stand on the thinner outlets of rock.